 The EIS has determined that the forest community associated with the adjacent G.E.
-Booth Wastewater Treatment Facility property (Mississauga Natural Area LV2) is a significant woodland and also supports potential habitat for endangered species of bats.
-Additionally, this natural area qualifies as candidate significant wildlife habitat for bat maternity colonies and also as a migratory stopover for landbirds.
-The forest community and the natural area are being protected under the proposed development.
+Booth Wastewater Treatment Facility (WWTF) property (Mississauga Natural Area LV2) is a significant woodland and also supports potential habitat for endangered species of bats.
+Additionally, this natural area qualifies as candidate significant wildlife habitat for bat maternity colonies and as a migratory stopover for landbirds.
+The forest community and the natural area are being retained as part of the proposed development.